 - Distributions and Dividends – schedule of payments made

 There are several columns in section two and include the following along with a short description:

 ID – A unique identifier dated the last day of the period of adjustment.
 For example:

-.
-EOM-ZZ (BPH) Identifies this as ‘End-of-Month’ and unique sequence number along with the intials of the accountant creating the entry.
+EOM-ZZ (BPH) Identifies this as ‘End-of-Month’ and unique sequence number along with the initials of the accountant creating the entry.

 Journal – Identifies which journal the entry is posted per the following:

 - SJ – Sales Journal